zhouwg/kantv/README.md

 ```

-or just fetch your favourite playlist from <a href="https://github.com/iptv-org/iptv">IPTV</a> and rename it to test.m3u(pls attention that users/developers from Mainland China should review <a href="https://github.com/zhouwg/kantv/issues/27">this issue</a>)
+or just fetch favourite playlist from <a href="https://github.com/iptv-org/iptv">IPTV</a> and rename it to test.m3u(pls attention that users/developers from Mainland China should review <a href="https://github.com/zhouwg/kantv/issues/27">this issue</a>)

  - upload test.m3u to your http server like this